-By analyzing data on service availability, CostQuest determined there are 777,292 unserved locations lacking access to broadband speeds of at least 25 Megabits per second (Mbps) downstream and 3 Mbps upstream through a reliable wireline connection, defined as a fiber to the premises or DOCSIS 3.0 cable connection.
-See "Served Areas Definition" section below.
+By analyzing data on service availability using California's definition for unserved, CostQuest determined there are 996,302 unserved locations lacking access to broadband speeds of at least 25 Megabits per second (Mbps) downstream and 3 Mbps upstream through a reliable wireline connection, defined as a Fiber to the Premises or DOCSIS 3.0 cable connection.
+See Served Areas Definition section for service availability data sources.